global-121/121-platform/interfaces/README.md

   Allows an interface to be included in an `<iframe>` on some other web-site or -service.
   - When the integration with Redline/Twilio Flex will be used, `https://flex.twilio.com` should be included. (for the Portal only)

-For the other interfaces other settings apply, depending on their functionality.
+For each different interface, on each specific instance, other settings apply, depending on their (required) functionality.
-See the specific values in, for example: [`workflows/deploy_client-demo_portal.yml`](../.github/workflows/deploy_client-demo_register.yml#L34).